prasant777121/keshavsoftPrac/README.md

 1.  for windows run the batch file : BoilerPlate.bat

+running the above batch file will result into the below things

+1.    bin folder will be created in the root folder ( the backend code )
+2.    bin folder will be created in the public/JsonCRUD ( the frontend code )
+3.    data.db will be created in the KData/JSON/316 ( the sqlite database location )

 #

 2.  for any operating system run the below commands in the terminal